Being a full-time write/author is great, but what about the health risks involved?

 It’s undoubtedly a writer engrossed in their latest novel.
 It could even be me.

 Have you had any health problems due to prolonged sitting?

-I’d love you to add your comments in the comment box below.
+Let me know in the comment box below.

 Most dangerous risk is back pain issue that faced every writer while writing for long hours.I suggested http://www.backpainchairslab.com regarding choosing best office chair for back pain

 Thanks John for your recommendation.

 I find that getting up and doing stretches every hour keeps my back pain at bay.

 I have a treadmill desk and I LOVE it.
 It requires no coordination and is very easy to use.
 I tend to use it for most of the morning and then sit down for most of the afternoon when I also run errands and do other stuff.
 It’s a life-changer.

 It sounds great – I would love to try one just to see how I would go, before I spent the money buying one.
 I guess like anything, it just takes getting used to.

 Robin, I’m 87 with a very bad back.
 I do my writing mostly laying on the floor under a portable desk.
 I get up every hour for ten minutes, stretch and walk around.
 3x a week I swim for one hour.
 3x a week I stretch, walk, and lift light weights.
 Next I’m getting Dragon.
 Thanks for posting.